Loading

 Fort Jillifree

-Jufureh (also spelled Juffureh or Juffure) is a town in the Gambia, 30 kilometers inland on the north bank of the River Gambia in the North Bank Division near Kunta Kinteh Island.
+Jufureh (also spelled Juffureh or Juffure) is a town in the Gambia, 30 kilometres inland on the north bank of the River Gambia in the North Bank Division near Kunta Kinteh Island.
 The town is home to a museum and Fort Jillifree.

 Jufureh is known for its appearance in Alex Haley's 1976 novel Roots: The Saga of an American Family, as the birthplace of Haley's ancestor Kunta Kinte.
 After the publication of Roots, Jufureh became a significant tourist destination.
 This led to economic benefits for the town, including the construction of an elementary school, a new market aimed at tourists, and improved roads.